teriyaki-source/C_LAB_5_MTRX2700/README.md

 * Press the user input button and the LEDs would be changed.
 * The time between two changes is set to be 1 second by default setting.
 * The first time pressing the button would light up one LED, and any presses after that will shift the LED to the nearby location.
+* During the setted time length, even if the button is pressed there should not be any change in the LEDs.
+  (i.e. All button press would be ignored during the fixed delay time)
 * DO NOT make changes to any values inside the functions and definitions other than 'DELAY' inside "timer.h" file
 #### Testing Procedure:
+* initialisation.c contains function for setting up for the board, including enabling clock for the button and enabling the LEDs, when the board is not performing as desired please check this section first.
+* button.c contains settings for interrupt for the button and modifying LEDs, under the case that it is confirmed that initialisation of the board is correct, please check the modify_led() function in this file. put breakpoints in it and check for LED bitmask in variable.
+* button.c has function to get the current LED bitmask (get_current_led()), use this function to check for LED status.
+* timer.c contains functions to start the timer and set pre-scalar of the timer.
+When noticed the delayed time between each LED change is not correct, please check this section.
+* The formula for calculating the pre-scalar is: ((clock_speed)/(desired_frequency)) -1 = pre-scalar.
+In this project, the clock speed is set to be 8MHz and frequency 1kHz, using the formula, calculated pre-scalar is 7999.
 * The time length between two changes of LEDs can be customised by changing the defined constant 'DELAY' inside "timer.h" file (unit milliseconds).
-* During the setted time length, even if the button is pressed there should not be any change in the LEDs.
-     (i.e. All button press would be ignored during the fixed delay time)
-* Current LED bit mask can be accessed by the function get_current_led(), this function takes an input of a uint8_t pointer to store the current bitmask.

 ### Task 2:
 Author Luke Marinaki